-IO1: Reference Framework
+IO1: Reference Framework for Inclusive Digital Education

-This first phase of the project and the produced report:
+This first result of the project:

 IO3: Transferability Toolkit

 In 2022, the project will promote and facilitate self-learning for the faculty when it comes to inclusiveness.
 IDEA will develop a toolkit that offers self-training materials for faculty members to engage in inclusive pedagogical approaches.

 The partners will develop a variety of written and audio-visual material, with quick and practical advice on different aspects of inclusive teaching online that can be applied immediately.

 This is a solution-based approach that answers the needs of faculty members who need:

 - concrete, practical recommendations and guidance regarding the standards for inclusiveness that the “quality assurance system” defined previously